Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Laser cutting machines can reach prices twice as much as waterjet and plasma cutters.
 The investment‘s rate of return may not be sufficient to produce any economic advantage.

 High Expertise Required for Operation and Maintenance

-Operating a laser cutting machine requires a specialist that has good technical background because of the range of operating parameters involved.
-Also, for CO2 and crystal lasers, once it becomes misaligned, an expert is needed to bring it back to its operating condition.
+Operating a laser cutting machine requires a specialist with a good technical background because of the range of operating parameters involved.
+Also, for CO2 and crystal lasers, an expert is needed to bring them back to their operating condition once it becomes misaligned.

 Highly Precise Robotic Systems Required